 Helping you to find inspiration

-I'm one of the lucky ones so far, in that my work has been stable and safe, I work for an online marketplace, so we are really busy and expanding.
+I'm one of the lucky ones so far, in that my work has been stable and safe but working for an online marketplace we have been really really busy.

-But I've experienced the common issues of working from home, lack of a gym, lack of regular sessions and the easy ability of snacking, eating a bit too much, home comforts, and all the while with the missing motivation of events or challenges lined up.
+I've experienced the common issues of working from home, lack of a gym, lack of regular sessions and the easy ability of snacking, eating a bit too much, home comforts, and all the while coping with the missing motivation of uncertain events or challenges lined up.

-Earlier in the year I decided to start a nutrition course with a well established company, and then once I am qualified, I will be offering nutrition and exercise coaching, both online and offline.
+Late 2019 I decided to start a nutrition course with a well established company, and the plan is that once I am qualified, I will be offering nutrition and exercise coaching, both online and offline.